-The actual number of shares earned and issued with respect to performance shares will be based on the Company's D+TBV and Adjusted ROTCE (each as defined on page 69 under "Performance Share Award Metrics")
+The actual number of shares earned and issued with respect to TSR Performance Shares will be based on the Company's TSR (as defined on page 95 under "Performance Share Award Metrics") over the three-year period from January 1, 2022 through December 31, 2024, relative to the Performance Share Peers.

-over the three-year period from January 1, 2020 through December 31, 2022, relative to the Performance Share Peers (as defined on page 6).
-In addition, the total value delivered at vesting will be reduced if the Company's Adjusted ROTCE for one or more fiscal years completed during the performance period is not positive, no matter how well the Company performs relative to the Performance Share Peers.
-See "2020 CEO Compensation Components" beginning on page 67 for more details on the 2020 performance share awards.
-Dividend equivalents are accrued on the performance shares at the same time as dividends are paid out to the Company's other stockholders and are paid out as additional shares only on the performance shares that actually vest based on the results certified by the Committee.
+See "2022 CEO Compensation Components" beginning on page 92 for more details on the 2022 performance share awards.
+Dividend equivalents are accrued on the performance shares at the same time as dividends are paid out to holders of shares of Capital One common stock and are paid out as additional shares only on the performance shares that actually vest based on the results certified by the Committee.